brikis98/yevgeniy-brikman-homepage/_posts/2023-06-29-cant-hurt-me.md

 date: "2023-06-29"
 ---

 An entertaining, inspiring, and educational read about perseverance, toughness, grit, willpower, and self-discipline.
 It focuses on the story of David Goggins, who came up from a tough childhood and weighing over 300lbs, to becoming a Navy Seal (which required him going through BUD/S training and hell week _three times_), an Army Ranger, an ultra-marathon runner, a tri-athlete, a world-record holder for pull-ups, and more.
-The shit this guy went through‚Äîlosing 100+ lbs in just 3 months so he could qualify for BUD/S training, finishing BUD/S training even though he had broken shins (this guy literally ran on broken legs), completing an ultra marathon despite peeing blood, shitting himself, and nearly having his kidneys shut down, and so much more‚Äîis insane.
+The shit this guy went through—losing 100+ lbs in just 3 months so he could qualify for BUD/S training, finishing BUD/S training even though he had broken shins (this guy literally ran on broken legs), completing an ultra marathon despite peeing blood, shitting himself, and nearly having his kidneys shut down, and so much more—is insane.
 The guy simply would not give up, ever.

 I listened to it as an audiobook, and _highly_ recommend this version, as it contains not only the text of the book, but also podcast-like chats between David Goggins (the author and focus of the book) and Adam Skolnick (the ghostwriter), and those chats add a ton of wonderful material.